cosmos/gravity-bridge/README.md

 # Start Cosmos relayer
 # Example [tendermintNode]: tcp://localhost:26657
 # Example [web3Provider]: http://localhost:7545
+# Use returned address from 'yarn peggy:address` for [bridgeRegistryContractAddress]
 ebrelayer init cosmos [tendermintNode] [web3Provider] [bridgeRegistryContractAddress]

 # You should see a message like: